KonaArctic/Furaffinity-Tags-Blocker/Readme.md

 SFWify
 ======
+Notice: [FA is officially developing a filtering system.](https://furaffinity.net/journals/fender/9761295) This add-on is now officially depreciated.

 Browser addon that prevents submissions meeting an user criteria from appearing on the Furaffinity home, browse, or search pages.

 Screw the inflation / diaper / feet porn!